Epstein accuser sues Ghislaine Maxwell, says she made rape possible

 Maxwell has not been criminally charged and has repeatedly denied the accusations against her.
 In Epstein's 2007 plea agreement, prosecutors agreed not to bring any criminal charges against other potential co-conspirators identified in the course of the investigation.
 Maxwell was not named in the agreement as a potential co-conspirator.
 Epstein pleaded guilty to two state prostitution felonies, served 13 months in a county jail — with daytime work release — and registered as a sex offender.
 The deal has been widely criticized by legal experts.

-Araoz’s case represents a new legal liability for Maxwell and other household staff — a secretary, a maid, and a “recruiter” who Araoz says she encountered outside her high school a few blocks from Epstein’s home in the fall of 2001.
+Araoz's case represents a new legal liability for Maxwell and the household staff — a secretary, a maid and a "recruiter" whom Araoz says she encountered outside her high school a few blocks from Epstein's home in the fall of 2001.

 The suit alleges Maxwell "participated with and assisted Epstein in maintaining and protecting Defendant Epstein's sex trafficking ring" by ensuring a steady stream of young women by identifying and hiring "recruiters," scheduling appointments with Epstein, as well as intimidating potential witnesses and ensuring the scheme remained secret.

-Though Araoz says she never met Maxwell personally, her suit draws a direct line between Maxwell’s alleged administrative support of Epstein’s sex trafficking ring and the abuse she experienced.
-“Upon information and belief,” says the complaint, ”Maxwell conspired with Epstein in the implementation and maintenance of his criminal enterprise which, in turn, victimized Ms. Araoz.”
+Though Araoz says she never met Maxwell personally, her suit draws a direct line between Maxwell's alleged administrative support of Epstein's sex trafficking ring and the abuse she experienced.
+"Upon information and belief," the complaint says, "Maxwell conspired with Epstein in the implementation and maintenance of his criminal enterprise which, in turn, victimized Ms. Araoz."

 Jeffrey Epstein accuser details recruiting and 'grooming' processJuly 12, 201904:41

-Maxwell's attorneys did not immediately respond to a request for comment or a question regarding Maxwell’s whereabouts.
-They did, however, recently send a letter to Araoz’s attorney, Dan Kaiser, responding to the intended lawsuit.
+Maxwell's attorneys did not immediately respond to a request for comment or a question regarding her whereabouts.
+Araoz attorney Kaiser said Maxwell's attorneys were "briefly in contact with us.
+They were dismissive of the allegations."
+He said they didn't deny any specific factual assertion.

 "The powerful and wealthy enabled Epstein," Kaiser told NBC News.
 "The well-connected both participated in the sex-trafficking ring and aided in its concealment and perpetuation.
 They will now be held accountable."